DeanIsMe/SevSeg/README.md

 Direct any questions or suggestions to deanreading@hotmail.com.
 If I have the time, I'm happy to help you get things working.

+#### Update Version 3.3.0 (February 2017)

+ Added the ability to keep leading zeros.
+This is now an extra parameter in the begin() function.

 #### Update Version 3.2.0 (December 2016)

  Backwards compatible with version 3.1